What is Apple Business Manager?

 Even if you are not using DEP/VPP but you have a plethora of devices and have multiple administrative profiles, ABM (Apple Business Manager) can still organize and simplify your IT efforts.

-Now you have a brief idea about what is Apple Business Manager and how it magnifies the benefits of Apple devices enrolled in Mobile Device Management.
+Now you have a brief idea about what is Apple Business Manager and how it magnifies the benefits of Apple devices enrolled in Apple MDM.
 ABM will continue to evolve with added capabilities and security features.